smartcontractkit/documentation/docs/Oracle Jobs/job-specifications.md

 ---
 layout: nodes.liquid
+section: legacy
 date: Last Modified
-title: "Job Specifications"
+title: "Job Specifications [v1]"
 permalink: "docs/job-specifications/"
 whatsnext: {"Core Adapters":"/docs/core-adapters/", "Initiators":"/docs/initiators/"}
 ---

-# DEPRECATED
+# REMOVED

-> ❗️ v1 Jobs are deprecated
+> ❗️ v1 Jobs are removed
-> The v1 job spec or JSON spec is deprecated and will be removed for Chainlink nodes running version 1.0.0 and later.
+> The v1 job spec or JSON spec removed for Chainlink nodes running version 1.0.0 and later.
 If you are still running this type of job, migrate them to v2 specs.
 >
 > See the [v2 jobs migration page](/docs/jobs/migration-v1-v2) to learn how to migrate to v2 jobs.